choria-io/website/docs/content/development/mcorpc/ddl/_index.md

 The DDL is used in various scenarios:

 * The user can access it in the form of a human readable help page
-* User interfaces can access it in a way that facilitate auto generation of user interfaces
+* User interfaces can access it in a way that facilitates auto generation of user interfaces
-* The RPC client auto configures and use appropriate timeouts in waiting for responses
+* The RPC client auto configures and uses appropriate timeouts in waiting for responses
 * Before sending a call over the network inputs get validated so we do not send unexpected data to remote nodes.
 * Module repositories can use the meta data to display a standard view of available modules to assist a user in picking the right ones.
 * The server will validate incoming requests prior to sending it to agents

 ## Generating your own

-As of version `0.12.1` of the Choria Server you can use a guided utility to create both the JSON and Ruby format DDL files, you can also convert JSON ones to Ruby using the `choria tool generate ddl example.json example.ddl`, if the `example.json` already exist it will offer converting it into a Ruby one.
+As of version `0.12.1` of the Choria Server you can use a guided utility to create both the JSON and Ruby format DDL files, you can also convert JSON ones to Ruby using the `choria tool generate ddl example.json example.ddl`, if the `example.json` already exists it will offer converting it into a Ruby one.

 The JSON DDL files contain JSON Schemas which when correctly setup in your editor will give you context sensitive help, tab completion and more.